 Emma is an avid tattoo collector.
 When she heard she’d need to have her eyebrow tattoos removed before getting her microblading redone, she decided to jump at the chance to remove her back tattoo too.
 This is her story.

 I’m Emma and what brought me to NAAMA is I wanted to get my eyebrow tattoos removed.
 I over-plucked them at 14 years old, pretty much like every other teenager.
-I didn’t really appreciate my eyebrows then, so I penciled them in for several years afterward.
+I didn’t really appreciate my eyebrows then, so I pencilled them in for several years afterwards.
 After 15 years, it became a lot of effort.
 Especially when you don’t have a natural eyebrow shape to reference to draw from.
 I’m also shorter, and oftentimes when people walk past me they brush the makeup off.
 I ended up trying semi-permanent makeup but my brows didn’t take to it well, so I went down the route of getting eyebrow tattooing.

 I really liked them and I really liked the freedom and flexibility of not having to draw my eyebrows on anymore.
 But, they started to fade.
 I decided to go in for a microblading consultation, and they said the eyebrow tattoos I had weren’t in the right position on my face.
 They suggest having them lasered off first, so they could be redone.